 FAP is caused by a variant in a gene called APC.
 This gene tells the body how to make the APC protein.
 The APC protein helps cells work the right way.
 For example, this gene keeps cells from growing and splitting too fast or in a way that is not controlled.
 Variants in the APC gene can make the APC protein not able to control the cells that cause polyps that are not normal in the colon.

-If one parent has FAP, a child has a 50 percent chance of having it, too.
-But, FAP is not always passed down (inherited).
-In fact, about one-third of patients with FAP are the first in their family to have it.
+If one parent has FAP, a child has a one-half (50 percent) chance of having it, too.
+But FAP is not always passed down (inherited).
+In fact, about one-fourth (25 percent) of patients with FAP are the first in their family to have it.

-What are the Signs and Symptoms of FAP?
+What are the Symptoms of Familial Adenomatous Polyposis?

 People with FAP are born with the condition.
-But they do not have gastrointestinal (GI) symptoms until the polyps grow greatly in size and number.
+They do not have gastrointestinal (GI) symptoms until the polyps grow in size and number.
 This most often occurs between the ages of 8 and 20.
 Symptoms of FAP include:

 - Rectal bleeding